tomemme/focused_reader_desktop/README.md

 Git: For cloning the repository.

 ## Steps
--Clone the Repository:
+- Clone the Repository:
 git clone https://github.com/tomemme/focused_reader_desktop.git
 cd focused_reader_desktop
--Install Dependencies:
+- Install Dependencies:
 bash
 npm install
 This installs Electron and PDF.js dependencies listed in package.json.
--Run the Application:
+- Run the Application:
 bash
 npm start
 This launches the Electron app.

 ## Usage
--Open a PDF:
+- Open a PDF:
 Click the file input button to select a PDF from your local system.
 The first page will load automatically with the overlay applied.

--Navigate Pages:
+- Navigate Pages:
 Use the "Previous" and "Next" buttons within the overlay to move between pages.

--Control the Overlay:
+- Control the Overlay:
 Reveal Height: Use the mouse wheel, arrow keys (Up/Down), or click with the 'R' key pressed to adjust the visible area.
 Transparency: Press Arrow Left/Right to decrease/increase the overlay’s opacity.
 Scroll Lock: Press 'S' or use mouse button 5 to toggle scroll mode.

 ## Project Structure
 focused_reader_desktop/
-├── main.js          # Electron main process script
+- ├── main.js          # Electron main process script
-├── renderer.js      # Renderer process script for PDF rendering and overlay ├── index.html       # Main HTML file
+- ├── renderer.js      # Renderer process script for PDF rendering and overlay
+- ├── index.html       # Main HTML file
-├── styles.css       # Styles for overlay and UI elements
+- ├── styles.css       # Styles for overlay and UI elements
-├── pdf.mjs          # PDF.js library file
+- ├── pdf.mjs          # PDF.js library file
-├── pdf.worker.mjs   # PDF.js worker file
+- ├── pdf.worker.mjs   # PDF.js worker file
-├── package.json     # Project metadata and dependencies
+- ├── package.json     # Project metadata and dependencies
-└── .gitignore       # Excludes node_modules and other unnecessary files
+- └── .gitignore       # Excludes node_modules and other unnecessary files

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Issues or suggestions can be reported via GitHub Issues.